Edit this page

 Unfinished requests targeting the destroyed fragment or its descendants are aborted.

-Emits events up:fragment:destroyed.
+Emits the event up:fragment:destroyed.

 Animating the removal